greenzorro/victor42.eth/content/post-en/折腾与思考/AI输出高质量科普文.md

 url: /post-en/ai-generate-popular-science-article
 translationKey: ai-generate-popular-science-article
 ---

+Not about fooling readers with AI, but sharing the art of using it wisely.

 I recently wrote a pop-science piece on chemistry, [Why Water Puts Out Fire](https://victor42.eth.limo/post-en/how-water-puts-out-fire/).
 Did you notice it was actually written by an AI?